jandauz/zero-trust/README.md

 ## Deploy

-The following are steps to deploy this project.
+The following are steps to deploy this project:
 - Use an existing k8s cluster or [create a new one](https://github.com/jandauz/zero-trust/tree/main/setup/k3d)
 - [Setup the cluster](https://github.com/jandauz/zero-trust/tree/main/setup)